-- Disability Support Pension
+- · Disability Support Pension

-- Youth Allowance
+- · Youth Allowance

-- Special Benefit
+- · Special Benefit

-- ABSTUDY living allowance, or
+- · ABSTUDY living allowance, or

 - An education allowance under the Veterans' Children Education Scheme or the Military Rehabilitation and Compensation Act Education and Training Scheme.

-- The Single Income Family Supplement will be paid to individuals where the main income earner has a taxable income of between \$68,000 and \$150,000. - If there is a secondary earner in the family, their income needs to be below \$18,000. - The income test is based on a financial year income.
+- The Single Income Family Supplement is paid to individuals where the main income earner has a taxable income of between \$68,000 and \$150,000. - If there is a secondary earner in the family, their income needs to be below \$18,000. - The income test is based on a financial year income.